Beat the Humidity and Retreat to One of These Northeastern Mountain Escapes

 - The Snowshed Adventure Center will keep you and yours busy for hours with bungee trampoline, ninja obstacle challenge, mazes, and more.

 - Feeling adventurous?
-Take on the 30-foot bungee-assisted freefall tower, a 42-foot obstacle ropes course, or a dual zip line racer.
+Take on a 5,000-square-foot maze, 42-foot obstacle ropes course, or a dual zip line racer.

 - Board the Soaring Eagle, a two-person, chairlift-style ride that sends you flying 100 feet above the resort at 30 mph.